You are visiting us from Ohio. You are located in HHS Region 5. Your Center is Great Lakes ATTC.

 Learn more about us in our informational flyer!

-What is Technical Assistance
+What is Technical Assistance?

-the Northwest ATTC reaches large segments of the addiction workforce in a multi-state region via diverse professional education activities.
+The Northwest ATTC reaches large segments of the addiction workforce in a multi-state region via diverse professional education activities.
 These activities are encompassed under a rubric of what is now commonly termed "technical assistance" (TA), which includes:

 • Universal TA: resource-sharing or one-time events like webinars that offer orienting information to promote awareness of a clinical practice